 Today’s Wonder of the Day was inspired by Wonder Team.
 Wonder Team Wonders, “What is vicuna?”
 Thanks for WONDERing with us, Wonder Team!

-Have you ever worn clothing made of wool?
+Have you ever worn clothing made from wool?
 Perhaps a pair of warm socks?
 Or a scarf?
 Maybe even a winter jacket?
 Many people use wool clothing to keep them warm in cold weather.

 Today we’re going to find the rarest, most expensive wool in the world.
 We’ll need to head to South America, deep into the heart of the Andes Mountains.
 What rare animal are we searching for?
 It’s a relative of the llama known as the vicuña!